rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 ## `cargo new --example <NAME>`

 Another feature `cargo new --example <NAME>` requires creating a new argument.
-If argument `--example <NAME>` is found, we search for if this folder exists, if so we fire an error like `error: example NAME already exists`; and if not, a folder is created in `examples` and a cargo project for runnables where there is `main.rs` is built inside.
+If argument `--example <NAME>` is found, we search for if this folder exists, if so we fire an error like `error: example <NAME> already exists`; and if not, a folder is created in `examples` and a cargo project for runnables where there is `main.rs` is built inside.

 Note that `cargo new --example <NAME>` can only be executed inside a cargo project.
 Execution with no cargo project detected should be denied with an error message like `error: no cargo project found to create an example` or similiar messages.

 Additionally, what `cargo new --example <NAME>` differs from `cargo new` is only that the former command, as is mentioned above, generates a dependency on the root project using `../..` references.
-Despite this the procedure should be the same, including what we should write into the `.gitignore` file for it, so it should be possible to `cd` into it and run `cargo run` directly.
+Despite this, the procedure should be the same, including what we should write into the `.gitignore` file for it, so it should be possible to `cd` into it and run `cargo run` directly.

 # Drawbacks
 [drawbacks]: #drawbacks